Kai-Striega/SciPy-2024-Tutorial/proposal.md

 ## Short Description

 Numerical algorithms are indispensable tools for scientists, enabling them to address complex problems, obtain approximate solutions, and gain insights into a wide range of phenomena across various disciplines.
 Despite their widespread use, designing and implementing numerical algorithms is not a simple task and can lead to potentially catastrophic errors when not used with caution.
-This tutorial covers the foundations of designing numerical algorithms and introduces the three pillars of accuracy, stability and efficiency when considering solutions.
+This tutorial covers the foundations of designing numerical algorithms.
 Understanding the basic properties of numerical algorithms should not only prevent the unwary from using software packages inappropriately or uncritically, but should also provide a foundation for devising methods for nonstandard problems.

 For maximal benefit, participants are expected to have experience writing for loops and working with NumPy arrays.
 The necessary syntax will be introduced in the tutorial, however having some familiarity will help as well.
 No prior knowledge of numerical algorithms is expected to start this tutorial.
 An understanding of the underlying mathematics is assumed and should be covered by anyone having taken the standard first year mathematics curriculum.
 The most important and beneficial requirement is, however, the ability to learn new things.

 ## Long Description

+### Tutorial Summary

+Numerical algorithms are indispensable tools for scientists, enabling them to address complex problems, obtain approximate solutions, and gain insights into a wide range of phenomena across various disciplines.
+Despite their widespread use, designing and implementing numerical algorithms is not a simple task and can lead to potentially catastrophic errors when not used with caution.
+This tutorial covers the foundations of designing numerical algorithms.
+Understanding the basic properties of numerical algorithms should not only prevent the unwary from using software packages inappropriately or uncritically, but should also provide a foundation for devising methods for nonstandard problems.

+### Expected Knowledge

+For maximal benefit, participants are expected to have experience writing for loops and working with NumPy arrays.
+The necessary syntax will be introduced in the tutorial, however having some familiarity will help as well.
+No prior knowledge of numerical algorithms is expected to start this tutorial.
+An understanding of the underlying mathematics is assumed and should be covered by anyone having taken the standard first year mathematics curriculum.
+The most important and beneficial requirement is, however, the ability to learn new things.

 ### Tutorial Outline